zhouzhongyuan/blog/contents/articles/react-internals-part-three-basic-updating/index.md

 }
 ```

 This is looking pretty promising.
 If we rendered before, then take the state of the previous render, grab the new desired state, and pass that off to a function that will figure out what DOM updates need to happen to update the app.
-Otherwise if there's no signs of a previous render, then render into the DOM exactly how we did in part one.
+Otherwise if there's no signs of a previous render, then render into the DOM exactly how we did in part one and two.

 We just need to figure out the two missing pieces.